bcrist/tempora/readme.md

 * Localized month and weekday names are not supported; only English.
 * Non-Gregorian calendars are not supported.
 * Date/time values directly correspond to timestamps, so accurate durations that take leap seconds into account are not possible (but leap seconds are being abolished in 2035 anyway).
-* I am certain that there are more optimized algorithms for timestamp <--> calendar conversions (but performance should be fine for all but the most demanding use cases).